Modelling and control of Mendelian and maternal inheritance for biological control of dengue vectors: Equilibria of the uncontrolled system

 \begin{theorem}[Stability of the equilibria of \eqref{eq0} with $v\equiv 0$] All possible equilibrium points of system \eqref{eq0} are unstable, except the two homogeneous resistant monomorphic equilibria $A^{\eta*}_r(e^\eta\otimes e_1)$, $\eta=U,W$, which are locally asymptotically stable if they exist. \hfil\hfil $\blacksquare$ \end{theorem}

-{\em Hint of proof:} $\bullet$ Instability of the extinction equilibrium stems from the assumed viability of the resistant populations. $\bullet$ Any trajectory departing from a {\em homogeneous, polymorphic}, state converges towards the corresponding {\em homogeneous, resistant (monomorphic)}, equilibrium $A^{\eta*}_r (e^\eta\otimes e_1)$, as the latter has higher fitness than the susceptible homozygous $A^{\eta*}_s(e^\eta\otimes e_3)$.
-The latter points are thus unstable, and the same argument applies to the coexistence equilibria. $\bullet$ Any {\em polymorphic} equilibrium fulfils \eqref{eq104}, and we deduce that $\frac{d}{dt} \left[ \ln\left( \frac{A^U_r}{A^U_s} \right)\right] > 0$, which shows by integration its instability. $\bullet$ Local asymptotic stability of the homogeneous monomorphic equilibria $A^{\eta*}_r(e^\eta\otimes e_1)$, $\eta=U,W$, is obtained by direct inspection of the Jacobian matrices.
-Their computation requires differentiation of $\alpha$ and $b^*$. \hfil\hfil $\square$
+{\em Hint of proof:} $\bullet$ Instability of the extinction equilibrium stems from the assumed viability of the resistant populations. $\bullet$ Any trajectory departing from {\em homogeneous, polymorphic}, state converges towards the corresponding {\em homogeneous, resistant (monomorphic)}, equilibrium $A^{\eta*}_r (e^\eta\otimes e_1)$, the latter having higher fitness than the susceptible homozygous $A^{\eta*}_s(e^\eta\otimes e_3)$: the latter are unstable.
+Same argument applies to coexistence equilibria. $\bullet$ Any {\em polymorphic} equilibrium fulfils \eqref{eq104}, so $\frac{d}{dt} \left[ \ln\left( \frac{A^U_r}{A^U_s} \right)\right] > 0$, yielding instability by integration. $\bullet$ Local asymptotic stability of the homogeneous monomorphic equilibria $A^{\eta*}_r(e^\eta\otimes e_1)$, $\eta=U,W$, comes from direct inspection of the Jacobian matrices.
+This computation requires differentiation of $\alpha$ and $b^*$, see details in \cite{Perez:2020ab}. \hfil\hfil $\square$